Workplace Law & Unfair Dismissals, Resolve Your Problems Today

 - Evaluate the risk of the case if you pursue the claim.
 You have to be objective about this.
 Look at both the up side and the down side.
 Reach out and get it resolved.
 You have to always act in your best interest

 - Pick up the phone, sometimes it not what’s said, than what is said, understands the nuances.
 You cannot get this in emails, letters.
-There is a bit of a black art to negation.
+There is a bit of a black art to negotiation.

 Workplace Law & Unfair Dismissals, Resolve Your Problems Today